Skip to content

 • Doesn’t own any real estate

-Utilizing personal lines of credit, velocity bankers can better manage high-interest debts as well as front-loaded amortization schedules, all while capitalizing on the benefits of simple interest.
+Utilizing personal lines of credit, velocity bankers can better manage high-interest debts as well as avoid front-loaded amortization schedules, all while capitalizing on the benefits of simple interest.

 Using Credit Cards as Part of a Velocity Banking Strategy

 Velocity Bankers who integrate credit cards into their overall strategy can accrue incremental benefits that, compounded over time, can prove quite significant.
-Even once the borrower is out of debt, this practice can help enhance their wealth-building efforts.
+Even once the borrower is out of debt, this practice also can help enhance their ongoing wealth-building efforts.

-Asset Backed Lines of Credit
+Asset-Backed Lines of Credit

 Velocity Banking Pros & Cons